GFW-knocker/gfw_resist_HTTPS_proxy/Direct_DoH/How_Make_Our_DoH/README.md

 5. you can put your.site behind cloudflare but ensure that your.domain is resolved to clean ip

 # Additional Tutorial:
-1. we have two DNS query standard<br>
+1. we have two DNS query standard (some server only support WIRE format)<br>
 <code>JSON format:
 https://dns.google/resolve?name=yahoo.com
 https://cloudflare-dns.com/dns-query?name=yahoo.com